Government gives Pan Pac free pass to buy Hawke's Bay land

-Hawke's Bay farmers are upset Japanese-owned Pan Pac Forest Products has been given Government approval to bypass the Overseas Investment Office to purchase land for forestry.
+Hawke's Bay farmers are upset Japanese-owned Pan Pac Forest Products has been given Government approval to bypass the Overseas Investment Office to buy land for forestry.

 The deal is for the next three years as the Government seeks foreign forestry money to help meet its tree planting targets.